Reviews You Can Rely On

 Very cold places tend to be dry.
 Frigid air doesn't have the energy to carry much moisture and, if it does, that water is frozen.
 Warmer winters tend to be wetter.
 In a wet climate, you'll want something waterproof or at least water-resistant.
 Whether a jacket can resist or completely seal water out depends on its construction and whether it's treated with a durable water-repellant (DWR) coating.

-The jackets we reviewed have either simple nylon or polyester shell or a layered construction that includes a waterproof membrane covered by a face fabric.
-Most of those have a DWR treatment as well.
+The jackets we reviewed have either a single-layer shell made of nylon or polyester or one with a layered construction that includes a waterproof membrane covered by a face fabric.
+Most have a durable water-repellant (DWR) treatment as well.

 DWR Coatings

 The majority of the winter jackets we tested come with a DWR coating.
-They vary in quality.
 If you live in a wet winter climate, consider a jacket with a waterproof membrane to make sure you stay dry.

 Waterproof Membranes